tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

    connection attempts to the Staff service, and so the client closes this request attempt.

-3. Staff service received the request and used an SQL transaction to encompass its own request to the Users API for creating the associated user entity.
-Staff service received the success response from Users service, updated the employee row, and committed the SQL transaction.
-But Staff service crashed just before responding back to the API gateway.
-Eventually the gateway times out the connection to Staff service and send a *504 Gateway Timeout* error response to the client.
+3. The Staff service received the request and used an SQL transaction to encompass sending its own request to the Users API for creating the associated user entity.
+The Staff service received the success response from the Users service, updated the employee row, and committed the SQL transaction.
+But the Staff service crashed just before responding back to the API gateway.
+Eventually, the gateway times out the connection to the Staff service and sends a *504 Gateway Timeout* error response to the client.

-4. Like previously, but just after opening the encompassing SQL transaction, Staff service enters stop-the-world garbage collection phase, which effectively pauses the whole app.
+4. Like previously, but just after opening the encompassing SQL transaction, the Staff service enters stop-the-world garbage collection phase, which effectively pauses the whole service.
 This makes the API gateway respond with *504 Gateway Timeout* to the client.
-After the garbage collection phase is over, the app continues processing like nothing would have happened.
+After the garbage collection phase is over, the service continues processing like nothing would have happened.

 5. Like cases 2, 3, or 4, but it was the Users service that failed.